wkler/ERC721-ERC-20-Token-Minter/README.md

 ~~~
 git clone https://github.com/McManOfTheLand/ERC721-ERC-20-Token-Minter
 ~~~
  6)  Create Python virtual environment and activate it.
-To do this, while in the root of your directory, type the following into your terminal:
 ~~~
 python3 -m venv venv
 ./venv/scripts/activate
 ~~~
 7)  Install needed packages.
 These can be found in the "requirements.txt" located in the root directory.
-It should be noted that eth-brownie is NOT installed globally to prevent future version conflicts.
 ~~~
 pip install -r requirements.txt
 ~~~